renatagebska/fakestore.testelka.pl---Robot-Framework/README.md

 ### Test Case: User Registration Functionality
 ### ID: 001

+### Test 1
 ### Title: Verify if a new user can successfully complete the registration process using new, correct registration data.

 #### Steps:
 * Open the Chrome browser.